katrina356/TitanicProject/README.md

 ## Data Exploration
 Several sites were reviewed for datasets.
 These included Kaggle, Data is Plural, and Encyclopedia Titanica.
 The Encyclopedia Titanica site had the most valuable dataset and three tables were utilized.
 The table reviewed from Data is Plural was also used.

-Six sources of data were chosen from these sites.
-We reviewed the raw data in order to decide which information we needed to utilize from each dataset.
-This helped us understand whether we needed all or some of the datasets.
+Four files were chosen in .csv format.
+We reviewed the raw data in order to decide which information we needed and how it needed to be cleaned.
+We combined the data into one DataFrame using PGAdmin, and Jupyter Notebook was used for the machine learning utilizing Pandas and Matplotlib.

-The datasets were pulled from our final chosen site, Encyclopedia Titanica in .csv format.
-These files were connected to Jupyter Notebook through SQLAlchemy.
-The data in these files were analyzed to see the data types, how it might be used and how it should be cleaned.

 ## Database
 After the decision was made on the datasets, PostgreSQL via PGAdmin was used to build the DataFrame.